MobilityData/elrond.gtfs.org/docs/getting_started/features/overview.md

 -   :material-subway-variant:{ .lg .middle } __Fare Products__

     List the types of tickets or fares available to users.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/fares/#fare-products)

 -   :material-subway-variant:{ .lg .middle } __Fare Media__

-    The media that can be used to hold and/or validate a fare product.
+    Define the media that can be used to hold and/or validate a fare product.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/fares/#fare-media)

 -   :material-subway-variant:{ .lg .middle } __Route-Based Fares__

-    Fares based on the route travelled.
+    Describe the rules used to apply different fares for specific groups of routes.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/fares/#route-based-fares)

 -   :material-subway-variant:{ .lg .middle } __Time-Based Fares__

-    Fares based on time (peak/offpeak) or day (weekday/weekend).
+    Describe fares differentiated by time of the day or the day of the week.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/fares/#time-based-fares)

 -   :material-subway-variant:{ .lg .middle } __Zone-Based Fares__

-    Fares based on zone traveled.
+    Describe fares differentiated when traveling from one area to another.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/fares/#zone-based-fares)

 -   :material-subway-variant:{ .lg .middle } __Fares Transfers__

-    Fees or discounts applicable when transferring from one leg to another.
+    Define fees applicable when transferring from one leg of the trip to another.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/fares/#transfer-fares)

 -   :material-subway-variant:{ .lg .middle } __Fares V1__

     Legacy feature that models simpler fare information.

     [:octicons-arrow-right-24: Learn more](/getting_started/features/fares/#fares-v1)